Identifiability of causal graphs under nonadditive conditionally parametric causal models: Conclusion and future research

 \section{Conclusion and future research}

-In this study, we introduced a new family of models for causal inference---the CPCM.
-The main part of the theory consisted of exploring the identifiability of the causal structure under this model.
-We showed that bivariate CPCM models with distribution function $F$ are typically identifiable, except when the parameters of $F$ are in the form of a linear combination of its sufficient statistics.
-Moreover, we showed more detailed characterization of the identifiability in the one-parameter as well as the Gaussian and Pareto cases.
-We briefly explained the multivariate extensions of these results.
+We introduced a new family of models for causal inference called Conditionally Parametric Causal Models (CPCM), designed to flexibly accommodate a broad range of variable types and distributional forms.
+Our primary theoretical contributions lie in establishing the identifiability conditions for the causal structure within this framework.
+Specifically, we have demonstrated that the bivariate $CPCM(F)$ models are identifiable, with exceptions arising only when the parameters of $F$ take the form of a linear combination of its sufficient statistics.
+Furthermore, we have provided detailed characterizations of identifiability across various cases such as Gaussian, Poisson, and Pareto, significantly broadening the scope of identifiable models beyond existing literature.
+We also explained the multivariate extensions of these results.

-We proposed an algorithm that estimates the causal graph based on the CPCM model and discussed several possible extensions of the algorithm.
-A short simulation study suggests that the methodology is comparable with other commonly used methods in the Gaussian case.
-However, our methodology is rather flexible, varying with the choice of $F$.
-For specific choices of $F$, our methodology can be adapted for detection of causality-in-variance or causality-in-tail and can be used to generalize additive models in various frameworks.
-We applied our methodology on real-world data and discussed a few possible problems and results.

-Our methodology is not meant to be a black-box model for causal discovery.
-Discussing the choice of models and adapting them for different applications can bring a new perspective on the causal discovery, and future research is required to show how useful our framework is in practice.
-However, identifying an automatic, data-driven choice of $F$ can lead to new and interesting results.

-Our framework can also be useful for different causal inference tasks.
-For example, the invariant-prediction framework \citep{Peters_invariance} can be adapted for detecting invariance in a non-additive matter, such as invariance in tails or invariance in variance.
-This can lead to new directions of research.
+We complement these results with two consistent estimation algorithms for CPCM-based causal graph recovery.
+Experiments show competitive performance in Gaussian location–scale models, while retaining the ability to operate in much broader distributional settings, including heavy-tailed, continuous, discrete or even a mixture of these.

+CPCM also connects naturally to invariant causal prediction (\cite{Peters_invariance, Kook03042025}), offering promising directions for distribution-aware causal feature selection, as the framework of target-variable causal modeling provides a natural environment for embedding the CPCM ideology \citep{Bodik_biometrika}.
+Extensions to time series settings \citep{Bodik2024, Assaad_time_series} or uncertainty quantification under distribution shift \citep{liu2021learning, bodik2025crossworldassumptionrefiningprediction} would further broaden its applicability.
+Integrating these ideas and validating CPCM in diverse applied domains \citep{Gamella2025CausalChambers} are key avenues for future work.